mahbubcsedu/interviewcoding/lp.md

 ## did you ever had a diaagrement
 Answering a question about a disagreement you've had at work can be a great opportunity to show your ability to handle conflicts professionally, collaborate effectively, and prioritize the project's success.
 Here's a structured way to present your answer:

+## Another example
+Answering a question about a disagreement effectively can highlight your problem-solving skills, ability to communicate, and willingness to collaborate.
+Here's a structured way to present your answer using the given example:

 ---

+**Answer:**

+Yes, I have experienced disagreements at work, and one notable example involved our validation and verification (V&V) process for software.

+During this process, some team members suggested including a large number of integration tests that involved repeated tests of creating different FHIR resources.
+They proposed creating 139 different types of FHIR resources for integration testing, believing it was necessary to cover all possible scenarios.
+They also wanted to implement and execute edge case and different condition tests using integration tests.

+I believed that this approach would be inefficient and lead to several issues.
+Adding all these tests would make the test suite excessively heavy, causing it to run for days.
+This, in turn, led to problems such as AWS account timeouts, auth token timeouts, high resource utilization, and significantly longer V&V times.
+I also noted that many of these tests were already covered by our unit tests, which were more suitable for testing individual conditions and edge cases.

+I proposed that we should focus our integration tests on validating functional requirements and ensuring end-to-end functionality.
+I suggested a more efficient approach:
+1. **Limit Integration Tests**: Focus on critical paths and scenarios that validate functional requirements without redundant tests.
+2. **Unit Tests for Edge Cases**: Continue using unit tests to cover various conditions and edge cases, as they are faster and more efficient.
+3. **Performance Testing**: Include a set of performance tests to cover load and stress tests, ensuring the system can handle high traffic and usage.

+After discussing these points with the team and demonstrating the potential impact of an overloaded test suite, we reached a consensus.
+We restructured our test plan to include essential integration tests and comprehensive unit tests.
+This approach allowed us to complete the V&V process more efficiently, without encountering the issues we faced earlier.

+This experience taught me the importance of prioritizing efficiency, clear communication, and collaboration to achieve the best outcomes for the project.

 **Answer:**